rafable1212/content-ops-starter/content/pages/blog/case-study-1.md

 These are the companies that contribute and donate to the Trump/Elon administration.

 It is in our best interest to limit or fully stop contributing to these companies as they contribute to government policies that hurt the American people.
+Some avoidance may not be feasible but if we commit everyday to limiting our money away from these companies, we can bring focus back to the needs of the people.

 ![](/images/zV56BnFzeui0s0askjaGduwwTT3HGBOmuq8BJxNmgag.png.webp)